mmorrey/cal-sched/README.md

 # Cal Sched

-Convert Later.js schedule objects into recurring calendar entries, following RFC 5545.
-I have written this to make it easier to use Google Calendar for scheduling of long-term repeating events, instead of setInterval() or cron, both of which have their limitations for this purpose.
+IN DEVELOPMENT.
+Plan is to convert Later.js schedule objects into recurring calendar entries, following RFC 5545.
+I am writing this to make it easier to use Google Calendar for scheduling of long-term repeating events, instead of setInterval() or cron, both of which have their limitations for this purpose.

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][downloads-url]